Looking up at the Radcliffe Camera

 In addition to the three core courses, you will take an optional paper on a particular theme and within a specific discipline.
 A wide selection of optional papers is available each year.
 Optional papers are taught in Hilary term, through a weekly lecture and seminar.

-Finally, you will write a dissertation of on a research topic of your choosing, which must include discussion of the comparative reading, historiography, or theory relevant to the dissertation.
+Finally, you will write a dissertation on a research topic of your choosing, which must include discussion of the comparative reading, historiography, or theory relevant to the dissertation.
 You will undertake fieldwork at the end of Hilary term and will be provided with thesis supervision throughout the year.

 Students dedicate six hours per week to classes and lectures and they will typically meet their thesis supervisor once every fortnight.